 Assigned Carrels & Research Shelves

 The Law Library offers assigned carrels and research shelves by semester to upper class or graduate students (and others at the discretion of the Head of Access Services) with special research and writing needs.
 In addition, the library offers research shelves that are available to all law students.
-S.J.D. candidates are eligible, as space permits, for one of two types of research carrels: an Executive Carrel with a locked bookcase and a standard assigned carrel with a smaller file cabinet.
+S.J.D. candidates are eligible, as space permits, for research carrels on the 3rd floor East with locking file cabinets.

 Eligible patrons with carrels and shelves can check out Law Library books to the carrel or shelf for the entire semester.
 All Law Library materials left in the carrel and shelf must be checked out to them.
 These books may be used by other patrons, but should be returned to the carrel.
 Please note that assigned carrels can be used by other library patrons whenever the assigned student is not there.